R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 Instructions for common-core-rank01/Born2beroot project, mandatory & *bonus* parts.

-Operating system: Debian "Bookworm" v12.1<br>
+Operating system: Debian "Bookworm" v12.1.0<br>
-Virtualization software: Oracle VM VirtualBox
+Virtualization software: Oracle VM VirtualBox v7.0.8

 **NOTES**:
 - User throughout this file is `rtorrent`.
-- Any other filename or such marked with a (§) can and should be adapted to the user's personal preferences.
+- Any other filename, password, or such marked with a (§) can and should be adapted to the user's personal preferences.
 - A text file with user, root, and partition passwords should be kept at hand.

 ---

 ## Installing & setting our virtual machine

-[Download](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.1.0-amd64-netinst.iso) the latest *stable* of Debian.
+[Download](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.1.0-amd64-netinst.iso) the latest *stable* version of Debian.

 Open VirtualBox and select **`New`**.